-If you are outside the United States, if you have not attended any US College or University, or if you want to change your status to F-1 or M-1, complete the Word File F1 or M1 International Students Application Form.
+If you are outside the United States, if you have not attended any US College or University, or if you want to change your status to F-1 or M-1, complete the PDF File F1 or M1 International Students Application Form.

 If you are already in the United States, apply online now.

 Below please find a list of documentation required for students requesting a Form I-20 for F-1 or M-1 study.
 If you are currently attending another institution in the United States, please review information for transfer students.